 Unit: Courtney (VA) Artillery

 He was at VMI, in the Class of 1863, and was one of the students chosen to serve as a drill instructor at the Camp of Instruction in Richmond after the war broke out.
 In July 1861 when the training camps disbanded he returned home.
-Just after his 18th birthday later that year he was appointed Lieutenant in Captain A. R. Courtney's Henrico Artillery.
+Just after his 18th birthday, on 13 September 1861, he was appointed 2nd Lieutenant in Captain A. R. Courtney's Henrico Artillery.
 This was one of the batteries he had instructed and Courtney was his cousin.
-In September he was elected the senior second Lieutenant of the battery.
-He was promoted to Captain on 14 July 1862 when Courtney was promoted to Major and Battalion command.
+He was elected First Lieutenant on 30 April 1862 and promoted to Captain on 14 July when Courtney was promoted to Major and Battalion command.